What is acute back pain?

 I have acute back spasm – what shall I do?

 Your back feels achy from time to time.
 You feel your muscles being stiff and tense.
 After sitting for a while, it is hard to get back up again.
 This scenario might be going on for a couple of months or even years.
 You might do nothing about it as you think it’s just how your body is, it’s always been like this.
 And then there comes one day you bend over to pick up something from the floor.
 Boom – sudden, sharp pain in shoots down the pine that makes you stuck in bend forward position.
 Have you ever found yourself in this situation?

 Low back pain has become very prevalent in our times especially in last year of Covid pandemic.
 We sit longer, maybe exercise less, are more stressed.
 All those factors/ingredients give us a perfect recipe for a disaster to happen.

-In case of acute back spasm, it is important to unload, decompress and thus give your spine chance to regenerate.
-Initially we want do find ourselves in so called “low positions”, meaning laying on the floor and as we get better, gradually progress into “higher positions” like sitting and standing.
+In case of an acute back spasm, it is important to unload, decompress and thus give your spine chance to regenerate.
+Initially, we want do find ourselves in so-called “low positions”, meaning laying on the floor and as we get better, gradually progress into “higher positions” like sitting and standing.

 One position that brings some relief is laying on the back with hip and knees bend.
 We can use a chair or swiss ball, or just roll a thick blanket to rest our legs on.
 What happens in this position is that hips flexion forces lumbar spine flexion and minimize compression that is being exerted at nerve roots that stem from the spine.